 The combination of central point vaccination clinics and house-to-house strategies have proven to be effective for achieving 70% coverage across a variety of dog populations [20,42,43].
-For example, Morters et al. [44] reported a coverage of up to 82% through house-to-house visits and Gibson et al report 33.43% vaccinated through door-to-door [42].
+For example, Morters et al. [44] reported a coverage of up to 82% through house-to-house visits and Gibson et al. report 33.43% vaccinated through door-to-door [42].
 In our study, only 2.74% and 2.09% dogs were vaccinated using house-to-house and on-demand respectively, with 95% of dogs vaccinated at central point clinics.
 There are several possible reasons to explain this from the perspective of supply (service providers) and demand (community).
 The household surveys revealed that most respondents were not aware of the availability of house-to-house and on-demand services, while some owners feared that calling a RC to vaccinate their dogs would incur a charge.
 During follow up campaigns the RCs and OHCs were instructed to vaccinate dogs using any method they considered the best, however in practice they might have preferred central point clinics because they are logistically more simple and less labour intensive compared to house-to-house and on-demand [22,45].
 Also, as government employees RCs have other administrative tasks that might compete with their time to conduct intensive house-to-house and on-demand campaigns.
 Lack of self-motivation to go out and vaccinate dogs could be another reason to consider [46].

-Data from this study suggested that owner recall tended to overestimate coverage at the ward level, particularly under pulse vaccination, while vaccination certificates tend to underestimate coverage.
+Data from this study suggested that owner recall tended to overestimate coverage at the ward level, particularly under CPV, while vaccination certificates tend to underestimate coverage.
 These results agreed with our data on accuracy of assessment at the individual dog level, with owner recall being more sensitive than certification, while both methods had similar specificities.
 Underestimation by certificates is likely due to poor storage or loss of certificates [8,12,14].
 There were also some cases of overestimation through certificates, however, possibly due to presentation of invalid or expired certificates, or certificates being shared between dogs [45].
 On average, however, the differences between coverage estimates via these alternative methods and the gold standard microchipping method were relatively small, suggesting that they may all be reliably used as alternative methods to assess coverage.

 Lack of awareness regarding vaccination campaigns appears to be a major obstacle for people to vaccinate their dogs.
-Despite the efforts made to sensitize the community about vaccination campaigns, 22.56% of respondents in the areas receiving pulse vaccination who did not vaccinate their dogs reported being unaware of the campaign as the reason for not participating.
-Lock of awareness of vaccination campaigns has been mentioned in other studies as a leading reason for failure to attend vaccination clinics [14,45,47–49].
-In contrast, only 1.83% of people who received decentralised continuous vaccination reported lack of awareness as a reason for not vaccinating dogs.
-Integrating OHCs in the decentralised continuous vaccination could underlie the improved awareness of the campaigns in this method.
+Despite the efforts made to sensitize the community about vaccination campaigns, 22.56% of respondents in the areas receiving CPV who did not vaccinate their dogs reported being unaware of the campaign as the reason for not participating.
+Lack of awareness of vaccination campaigns has been mentioned in other studies as a leading reason for failure to attend vaccination clinics [14,45,47–49].
+In contrast, only 1.83% of people who received DCV reported lack of awareness as a reason for not vaccinating dogs.
+Integrating OHCs in the DCV could underlie the improved awareness of the campaigns in this method.
 Among other duties, OHCs played a role in sensitizing the community about rabies campaigns and communicating vaccination schedules.

 Introduction of new dogs from outside the study area and the birth of new puppies was mentioned (41.51%) as the main reasons for dogs not being vaccinated in the decentralized continuous vaccination method.
 Although the vaccination campaigns were supposed to be continuous, the household surveys indicated that the RCs performed few subsequent campaigns after the major campaigns in month one.